memsql/singlestore-spark-connector/README.md

 ### Connecting with a Kerberos-authenticated User

-You can use the SingleStore Spark Connector with a Kerberized user without any additional configuration.
+You can use the SingleStoreDB Spark Connector with a Kerberized user without any additional configuration.
-To use a Kerberized user, you need to configure the connector with the given SingleStore database user that is authenticated with Kerberos
+To use a Kerberized user, you need to configure the connector with the given SingleStoreDB database user that is authenticated with Kerberos
 (via the `user` option).
-Please visit our documentation [here](https://docs.singlestore.com/db/latest/en/security/authentication/kerberos-authentication.html) to learn about how to configure SingleStore users with Kerberos.
+Please visit our documentation [here](https://docs.singlestore.com/db/latest/en/security/authentication/kerberos-authentication.html) to learn about how to configure SingleStoreDB users with Kerberos.

-Here is an example of configuring the Spark connector globally with a Kerberized SingleStore user called `krb_user`.
+Here is an example of configuring the Spark connector globally with a Kerberized SingleStoreDB user called `krb_user`.

 ```scala
 spark = SparkSession.builder()